IBM/kar-apps/reefer/README.md

 #### Order Simulator
 The order simulator creates orders for upcoming voyages.
 Its operational parameters are:
    * **Order Target** - the percent of a voyage capacity to be filled when it departs.
    * **Future Time Window** - the number of days before departure that orders are generated for each voyage.
    * **Order Updates per day** - the requested number of daily orders to generate for each voyage.

 After choosing the values, press the **Update** button to make them operational.
-An order target of 0 disabled automatic order generation when the ship simulator is active.
+An order target of 0 disables automatic order generation when the ship simulator is active.
-When the order generation is disabled, the manual **Create Orders** button can be used.
+When automatic order generation is disabled, the manual **Create Orders** button can be used.

 #### Reefer Anomaly Simulator
 The reefer simulator generate anomalies randomly across the entire reefer inventory.
 Its operational parameters are:
    * **Failure Target** - 100x the percent of inventory to pick each day.
-For example, 4 means that anomalies will be generated for approximately 0.04% of the Total Reefer count each day.
+For example, 4 means that anomalies will be generated for approximately 0.04% of the global Total Reefer count each day.
    * **Anomaly Updates per day** - the number of times anomalies will be generated each day.
+In order to support very short simulated delay values, anomaly generation rate is limited to 10 per second.

 After choosing the values, press the **Update** button to make them operational.
-An order target of 0 disabled automatic anomaly generation when the ship simulator is active.
+An order target of 0 disables automatic anomaly generation when the ship simulator is active.
 When the anomaly generation is disabled, the manual **Create Anomaly** button can be used to generate one anomaly.

 # Reefer Deployment and Development